Samsung/tizen-docs/docs/application/native/guides/multimedia/overview.md

 # Multimedia

-Multimedia features show how an application can handle everything related to multimedia resources, such as images, audio, video, camera, radio, and more.
+Multimedia features introduce how you can handle multimedia resources, such as media files, images, audio, video, camera and radio.

 You can use the following multimedia features in your native applications: